robertu94/robertu94.github.io/content/learning/development.markdown

     + Compatibility - does it fit into our existing work-flow?
     + Interoperability - does it inter-operate with our our other systems?
 + Maintainability
-    + Correctability - how easy is it to fix bugs when they occur?
+    + Correct-ability - how easy is it to fix bugs when they occur?
-    + Analyzability - how easy is it to figure out what is going on with the system?
+    + Analyze-ability - how easy is it to figure out what is going on with the system?
-    + Modifiablity - how easy is it to modify the functionality of the system?
+    + Modify-ability - how easy is it to modify the functionality of the system?
-    + Testability - how easy is it to test that the system is operating as expected?
+    + Test-ability - how easy is it to test that the system is operating as expected?
 + Portability
     + Hardware Independence - can the system run on multiple kinds of hardware?
     + Software Independence - can we change the underlying software dependencies (the operating system, standard library, other library components, etc...)